Good medical practice: a code of conduct for doctors in Australia

 Making decisions about healthcare is the shared responsibility of the doctor and the patient.
 Patients may wish to involve their family, carer or others.
-See Section 1.6 on substitute decision-makers.
+See section 1.4 on substitute decision-makers.

-Your decisions about patients’ access to medical care need to be free from bias and discrimination.
+Your decisions about patients’ access to medical care must be free from bias and discrimination.
 Good medical practice involves:

 Treating patients in emergencies requires doctors to consider a range of issues, in addition to the patient’s best care.
 Good medical practice involves offering assistance in an emergency that takes account of your own safety, your skills, the availability of other options and the impact on any other patients under your care; and continuing to provide that assistance until your services are no longer required.

 A good doctor–patient partnership requires high standards of professional conduct.
-This involves:
+It involves:

-An important part of the doctor–patient relationship is effective communication.
-This involves:
+Effective communication is an important part of the doctor–patient relationship.
+It involves:

-Patients have a right to expect that doctors and their staff will hold information about them in confidence, unless release of information is required by law or public interest considerations.
+Patients have a right to expect that doctors and their staff will hold information about them in confidence, unless release of information is required or permitted by law.
 Good medical practice involves:

-Caring for children and young people brings additional responsibilities for doctors.
+Caring for children and young people brings additional responsibilities and challenges for doctors.
 Good medical practice involves:

 Some patients (including those with impaired decision-making capacity) have additional needs.
+Both capacity and needs may fluctuate over time.
 Good medical practice in managing the care of these patients involves:

 Good medical practice involves:

-When adverse events occur, you have a responsibility to be open and honest in your communication with your patient, to review what has occurred and to report appropriately.9 When something goes wrong you should seek advice from your colleagues and from your medical indemnity insurer.
+When adverse events occur, you have a responsibility to be open and honest in your communication with your patient, to review what has occurred and to report appropriately.
+When something goes wrong you should seek advice from your colleagues and from your professional indemnity insurer.
 Good medical practice involves: